 This page is composed of research by Lily Nichols, compiled from various podcasts and other published content.
 All of the nutrition information on this site is based off of her groundbreaking research and recommendations, and the Women’s Health Nutrition Academy.
 This page will be updated as future publications are released.

-Pregnancy nutrition is not an in-depth topic of discussion during doctor visits, but it is imperative to fetal development.
-Nutrition during pregnancy has the most impact on baby’s health throughout their life, as well as their child’s health!
+Pregnancy nutrition isn’t an in-depth topic of discussion during doctor visits, but it directly affects Baby’s development.
+Nutrition during your pregnancy has the most impact on Baby’s health throughout their life, as well as your grandchild’s health!
 Incredible, right?!
 So why aren’t we discussing pregnancy nutrition guidelines?
-Well, despite the fact that they are poorly composed, emphasis on pregnancy is normally placed elsewhere, like where medical intervention can be implemented.
+Well, despite the fact that they’re outdated, focus is normally put on intervention and not prevention.

-Pregnancy nutrition doesn’t have to be as structured as having a pregnancy nutrition plan; rather, it can be simply knowing the importance of nutrition during pregnancy and implementing it daily.
+Pregnancy nutrition doesn’t have to be as structured as having a pregnancy nutrition plan.
+It can just be knowing the importance of nutrition during pregnancy and working on it daily.
 This is the path that Lily Nichols is pioneering for all pregnancies!